Darnell Boone: Professional boxing career

-Boone held a record of 6-2-1, with the two losses coming to former IBF middleweight contender Walid Smichet and future IBA contender Walter Wright.
-Ward, was a heavy favorite despite being just 6-0, and Boone took the fight on just one week's notice.
-Despite knocking down Ward twice in the fight, he lost a unanimous decision.
+Boone held a record of 6-2-1 by the time he fought Andre Ward, with the two losses coming to former IBF middleweight contender Walid Smichet and future IBA contender Walter Wright.
+Ward was a heavy favorite despite being just 6-0, and Boone took the fight on just one week's notice.
+Despite scoring the first knockdown in Ward's career, he lost a unanimous decision.

-After improving to 10-3-1, Boone faced future two-time world title contenders Enrique Ornelas, and Anthony Thompson, losing unanimous decisions in each.
+After improving to 10–3–1, Boone faced future two-time world title contenders Enrique Ornelas, and Anthony Thompson, losing unanimous decisions in each.

 After drawing on points against another future title contender in Lajuan Simon, Boone lost a decision to then-undefeated (12-0) Jean Pascal.

-In April 2010, Boone was matched up with future lineal, Ring, and world titleholder Adonis Stevenson, in another fight Boone took on short notice against an undefeated fighter as Stevenson was 13-0 at the time.
-Boone at the time was 16-15-2, and on a five-fight losing streak (the first three fights being decision losses to Craig McEwan, Erislandy Lara, and Edwin Rodriguez, respectively).
+In April 2010, Boone was matched up with future lineal, Ring, and world titleholder Adonis Stevenson, in another fight Boone took on short notice against an undefeated fighter as Stevenson was 13–0 at the time.
+Boone at the time was 16–15–2, and on a five-fight losing streak (the first three fights being decision losses to Craig McEwan, Erislandy Lara, and Edwin Rodriguez, respectively).
 In an upset Boone finished Stevenson 17 seconds into the second round.
 Leading up to the fight, Boone had been self-trained.

 Boone took another short-notice fight against future champion and then, 17-0-1 Sergey Kovalev in a light heavyweight bout.
 Boone fought hard, knocking Kovalev down but later lost a point and ultimately a split decision.
 Boone was then defeated via first-round TKO against Marco Antonio Periban.

 — Anybody who's faced Darnell Boone knows what it is to be hit with a brick.

 — Every top fighter who's come up through the ranks and fought Darnell Boone has either lost or nearly lost to him.

 — —Roy Jones Jr. and Max Kellerman on Boone's punching power.

-Boone was then matched up with future world title challenger and then-undefeated 10-0 Willie Monroe Jr. In March 2013, Boone fought Stevenson again in a rematch, losing via sixth-round KO.
+Boone was then matched up with future world title challenger and then-undefeated 10-0 Willie Monroe Jr., winning by an eight-round split decision.
+In March 2013, Boone fought Stevenson again in a rematch, losing via sixth-round KO.

-Boone last fought in November 2018, making his cruiserweight debut, a draw.
+He made his cruiserweight debut in February 2017 against Ramon Luis Nicolas.
+He lost by unanimous decision.

+After a UD loss to Artur Ziyatdinov (10–0, 8 KOs) in September 2019 at light heavyweight, Boone was inactive for a few years before returning to the ring in April 2024 in a cruiserweight bout against Joe Jones, which ended in a majority draw.